cnlohr/openxr-minimal/README.md

 But, it is pure C, compiles with TCC, or GCC in Windows.
 And is very minimal (no reliance on SDL or anything like that).

+NOTE: this may not be well maintained, I recommend trying to use https://github.com/cnlohr/tsopenxr